Live streaming in Lecture Capture

 Remote students can watch the session live and participate in online activities that teaching staff conduct during the session, such as Poll Everywhere polls, live LMS chats or discussions, Padlet or Office365 interactive document activities.

-If your lecture or seminar is scheduled in a Lecture Capture-enabled venue you will automatically have Lecture Capture live-stream mode enabled (commencing Semester 2, 2021).
+If your lecture or seminar is scheduled in a Lecture Capture-enabled venue you will automatically have Lecture Capture live-stream mode enabled (as of Semester 2, 2021).

 The recording will automatically start at the scheduled time of the session and staff do not need to start the recording, set up the live streaming, or stop the recording at the end.